joost0252/DM-ML/README.md

 1. Read this Readme
 2. Open the Google Collab (dont' run the code it will take 20 min)
 3. Watch the video with the code on one side
+4. If interested in the **documentation** folder you will find two versions of our mains notebooked with failed attemps to improve the accuracy that are also explained during the video.

 <!-- RESULTS -->